xzz-wang/FlowImage/README.md

 ## Level 3: Implementing your own FlowImage
 The image can be stored anywhere.
 In another project, the images are stored on Firestore.
 You can create your own FlowImage class that conforms to the protocol, and it will be seamlessly integrated with the result of the package.
+[Here](Sources/FlowImage/Core/FlowImage.swift) 's where `FlowImage` is defined.
+Refer to the later section named "Implementing FlowImage".

+## Level 4+: Just go read the code and learn what's going on.
+- Create an instance of `FlowCache` instead of using the shared one?
+Sure.
+- Create your own `FlowImageView` and interact with `FlowImage` directly while managing your own state?
+Sure.
+- Need a FlowImage instance that conforms to `Equatable`, `Hashable`, and/or `Identifiable`?
+Just use `eraseToAnyFlowImage()`.

-## Implementing an instance of FlowImage
+## Implementing FlowImage

 FlowImage is a protocol for you to implement.
 Once implemented, it will come with a lot of great utilities.
 A `FlowImage` should store all the necessary information